gferreira/xTools4/docs/_reference/variable/blends-preview.md

 blended axes
 : ^
   A list of blended axes (mappings) and values in the loaded designspace.
   The list of values for each axis can be edited.

 reference font…
-: Load a conventional variable font for comparison.
+: Load another variable font for comparison with the blends preview.

 compare
 : Show the reference font in the background for comparison.